 So, we spent 5 hours stripping the hardware and look what we found underneath all those layers of paint.

 The real bonus was the great built-in’s—all solid hardwood and in great condition.
 The only furniture necessary in this room would be our bed—which is a good thing since the room was only 10’ X11’.
 Again the key was going up for storage.
 I used 4 corner units that we already had and mounted them from the ceiling to the wall on both sides of the bed.
 I also was able to use the little white boxes that were originally mounted on either side of the kitchen window.

-I used picture frames as window coverings and of course carried the “WORD” theme into the bedroom as well.
+Picture frames were used as window coverings and of course, carried the “WORD” theme into the bedroom as well.

 We also decided to carry the “Word” theme out into the garden and still have more work to do on the patio.
 But, all and all, after two months it is finally livable!